Wenfeng-GAO/Wenfeng-GAO.github.io/_posts/2016-05-30-setup-coreos-cluster-in-virtualbox.markdown

 1. You can use `journalctl -f -t etcd2` to see logs of *etcd2* if any error occurs.
 2. All CoreOS VMs in the cluster share the same *discovery key*, and you should generate a new one every time you setup a new cluster
-3. Try `sudo rm -rf  /run/systemd/system/etcd2.service.d/`, regenerate *discovery key* and reboot the VM if needed.
+3. Try `sudo rm -rf  /run/systemd/system/etcd2.service.d/` and `sudo rm -rf /var/lib/etcd2`, regenerate *discovery key* and reboot the VM if needed.
 4. Your CoreOS VMs should be able to connect the Internet.